jxsl13/backupfs/README.md

         backupFS = backupfs.NewBackupFS(hidden, backup)
     )
     // you may use backupFS at this point like the os package
-    // except for the backupFS.Rollback() machanism which
+    // except for the backupFS.Rollback() mechanism which
     // allows you to rollback filesystem modifications.
 }
 ```